Elitezen/Elitezen/README.md

 # Hello!

-I first discovered my love for web development at the age of 13.
-Today I'm obsessed with creating wrappers for APIs and contributing to communities.
+Developing for a hobby for 5 years now.
+Looking for a part-time, entry-level, front-end web development job.
+I focus on creating API wrappers and libraries in JavaScript, TypeScript and NodeJS.
+Creating websites with ReactJS and SASS/SCSS.

 Technologies I use: